-The National Center for Spectator Sports Safety and Security (NCS4) at The University of Southern Mississippi have hosted a National Marathon Safety and Security Summit on December 16-18, 2014 at the National Center in Hattiesburg.
-The main objective of the Summit was to address the critical safety and security challenges facing marathon events and, through a formal process, develop the first edition of a "Best Practices" Guide for Marathon Events.
+The National Center for Spectator Sports Safety and Security (NCS4) at The University of Southern Mississippi will host the 2nd annual National Marathon Safety and Security Summit on December 8-10, 2015 at The University of Southern Mississippi Gulf Park Campus in Gulfport, Mississippi.
+The main objective of the Summit was to address the critical safety and security challenges facing marathon events and, through a formal process, develop the second edition of a "Best Practices" Guide for Marathon Events.

 CORPORATIONS MAY ONLY ATTEND AS PART OF A SPONSORSHIP PACKAGE